lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 This specification defines a specific instantiation of the PQ/T Hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single signature algorithm.
 The composite algorithm presents a single public key and signature value such that it can be treated as a single atomic algorithm at the protocol level.
 This provides a property referred to as "protocol backwards compatibility" since it can be applied to protocols that are not explicitly hybrid-aware.
 The idea of a composite was first presented in {{Bindel2017}}.
 Composite algorithms retain some security even if one of their component algorithms is broken, which is discussed in detail in {{sec-cons}}.
-This specification creates PQ/T Hybrids with ML-DSA, defined in [FIPS.204] as the PQ component.
+This specification creates PQ/T Hybrids with the Module-Lattice-Based Digital Signature Algorithm (ML-DSA), defined in [FIPS.204] as the PQ component.
 Instantiations of the composite ML-DSA scheme are provided based on ML-DSA, RSA-PSS, RSA-PKCS#1v1.5, ECDSA, Ed25519 and Ed448.
 The full list of algorithms registered by this specification is in {{sec-alg-parms}}.
 Backwards compatibility in the sense of upgraded systems continuing to interoperate with legacy systems is not directly covered in this specification, but is the subject of {{sec-backwards-compat}}.